lonelyicer/VRCFTPicoModule/README.md

 > [!NOTE]
 > To manual change protocol version,
 > you will need change the value of `faceTrackingTransferProtocol` in the `settings.json` file located in the `%AppData%/PICO Connect/` directory to `2` or `1`.

+## Configuration

+To selectively disable eye or facial expression tracking, please follow these steps:

+### 1.Navigate to the module's configuration directory (path can be found in module logs)
+### 2.Create corresponding files:
+   - Create `.disable_eye` to disable eye tracking
+   - Create `.disable_expression` to disable facial expression tracking
+### 3.Restart the VRCFaceTracking for changes to take effect